-The worldwide market size for Electric Vehicle Charging Infrastructure Market is estimated to be USD 2,118 million in 2017 and is estimated to grow at a CAGR of 40.8% during the forecast period.
+The worldwide market size for Electric Vehicle Charging Station Market is estimated to be USD 5,909.4 million in 2019 and is estimated to grow at a CAGR of 36.1% during the forecast period.
 Growing market and demand for the Electric Vehicles (EV) across the globe is the major driving factor for this market.
 This demand for the electric vehicles is due to the increasing fuel costs, high maintenance cost and concerns towards the environments.
 Governments in most of the countries are also subsidizing the EVs by providing tax benefits and other schemes, which has pushed the market for EVs.
 Due to the increasing adoption of these vehicles, the need for charging infrastructure is increasing like the fuel stations.
 Many vehicle manufacturers, cab aggregators, taxi service providers as well as government organizations are investing in these charging stations, thus increasing the market.
 Typically, with the electric vehicles, it was considered that the charging is supposed to be carried out at the residence of the person who owns these vehicles, however the scenario is changing dynamically.
 There has been a significant increase in the public charging stations in the cities and on the highways.
 This growth is also majorly due to the increasing concern of switching to sustainable power source.
 The utilization of renewable power source to control EV charging stations for suppressing the demand of power grid controlled networks is being witnessed recently.
 Charging stations controlled by solar boards is one such advancement in the market.
 The lowering cost of solar boards and grid panels and their hassle-free installations on business structures and shopping centers are driving the market.
 This has fueled the market significantly for electric vehicle charging stations and is estimated to reach over USD 56.95 billion by 2026.

 The development of these stations is also driven by the government initiatives and motivation for EV charging infrastructure/stations advancements.
 The adoption of electric vehicles has increased in both developed and developing countries because of the expanding government support such as subsidies, tax benefits, buyer awareness and due to the environmental norms.
 Government from many countries has also announced to discontinue the diesel vehicles in coming years followed by the petrol and gas vehicles.
 These governments would only allow electric vehicles on the roads.
 Such regulations would push the market for EV, thus giving a good momentum to the EV charging stations market.